gesslar/glpu/doc/wiki/simul_efun/string.md

 ### PARAMETERS

-    string str - The string to remove ANSI codes from.
+* `string str` - The string to remove ANSI codes from.

-### RETURNS

-    string - The string without ANSI codes.

 ## DESCRIPTION